Offshore Humanitarian Visa

 • the capacity of the Australian community to provide for the permanent settlement of persons such as the applicant in Australia.

 In short, while the degree of persecution or discrimination is the key criteria, the Department also consider other three factors.
-Discuss your offshore humanitarian visa options with us by booking a free 15 minute consultation online now.

 Let us help you!